CURRICULUM VITAE

 chronological order)

-inexpensive microcomputer based data record-keeping system for the individual
+microcomputer based data record-keeping system for the individual fish farm.

 Press, Oxford. ![]()

-Application of Linear Programming to fish farm production planning.
-In: Automation
+Linear Programming to fish farm production planning.
+In: Automation and Data

 pp. 243-254.
 International Federation of Automatic Control Proceedings Series